HeardLibrary/workshops/_posts/2015-04-12-scholarly- websites.md

 #####Wordpress at Vanderbilt

 Vanderbilt Web Communications hosts a wordpress installation with a few themes customized for the  Vanderbilt environment.
 Any member of the Vanderbilt community can set up a free site using this service.
-I'll show you the basics of getting going and we'll create a bare bones profile page that you can then later go back and customize.
-Vanderbilt Web Services sponsors monthly training sessions on how to use my.vanderbilt.edu
+We'll use this free service  to create a bare bones profile page that you can then later go back and customize.
+Vanderbilt Web Communications sponsors monthly training sessions on how to use my.vanderbilt.edu.

 [my.vanderbilt.edu](https://my.vanderbilt.edu/)